-Participants will have 30 days after the 4.25-hour session to complete the computer study and examination.
+Participants will have 30 days after the 4.25-hour session to complete the modules and examination in Part 2.
 The AOAAM cannot verify completion of the webinar session or live session if less than 4.25 hours are attended.
 Should you not attend for the entire session, you will have to retake the 4.25-hour session again on a different date in order to receive credit.
 Please be aware that it is MANDATORY that you are able to view the presentation slides and participate in the interactive polling questions in order to verify webinar attendance.
-Phone attendance only does not qualify for webinar participation.
+Audio attendance only does not qualify for webinar participation.
 Instructions on how to log on to the second half of the course will be provided via email to participants who complete the 4.25-hour session in its entirety.

 Continuing Medical Education

 Half and Half Training - Live Webcasts and Face-to-Face

 This program has been approved for 4.25 AOA Category 1-A CME credits

 providing all requirements have been met.
 This program has also been approved